The Giant Gila Monster: Production and release

 Filmed near Dallas, Texas, the film was budgeted at $175,000 and was produced by Dallas drive-in theater chain owner Gordon McLendon who wanted co-features for his main attractions.
-McLendon shot the film back to back with The Killer Shrews.
+McLendon shot the film back-to-back with The Killer Shrews.
 Both films were feted as the first feature films shot in and produced in Dallas, and the first movies to premiere as double features.
 Unlike most double features released in the South, these films received national and even foreign distribution.

 In exchange for doing the special effects, Kellogg was allowed to direct the film.
 Curtis allowed Sullivan to pick the songs with the teenage market in mind.
 Knox, who played Horatio Alger "Steamroller" Smith, was an actual disc jockey working at radio stations in Texas owned by McLendon.
-As noted above, the "Gila monster" in the movie is actually a Mexican beaded lizard (which are similar in appearance but tend to be larger than Gilas).
+The "Gila monster" in the movie is actually a Mexican beaded lizard (which are similar in appearance but tend to be larger than Gilas).

 The film's world premiere took place in Dallas on June 25, 1959.